davidjfk/016_Superpy/readme_files/README_USAGE_GUIDE.md

     py super.py delete
 ```

-- result: all transaction records in bought.csv and sold.csv have been deleted.
+- result: all transaction records in bought.csv and sold.csv have been deleted